epxzzy/Dead-Comedians-Resource-Expansion/README.md

 So what do you need to start modding?
 Simple : a computer and java knowledge.
 Since you're here I consider you have a decent computer or a laptop.
 But What about Java?

 #### IMPORTANT NOTE
 	 From here on out I will be mentioning various links and what they are for.
 If however you have read this already and just want the links you can find a condensed list of them here (LINK REFERENCING SEPARATE PAGE TO BE ADDED LATER)

 ### Learning Java

  Java is a coding language.
 It is what is used for coding Minecraft Java edition and modding it.
 In order to start modding you will need an understanding of Object Oriented Programing (OOP) and the Java language itself.
 While this list is not dedicated to learning java I have made a list of SOME Java learning resources.
 However any way of learning the Java concepts mentioned above will do.

 #### IMPORTANT NOTE
-While it is easy to think that you can just skip
+	 While it is easy to think that you can just skip learning Java, as many have did.
+	 More often than not you will find yourself in a lot of trouble, not knowing what is going on in front of you especially if you have no prior coding experience.
+	 A solid understanding of the language also allows for you to create more optimised code and be able to both evolve faster on your journey and get into more difficult topics with a lot more ease.
+	 So do yourself a favour and don't cut corners, especially now, at the start!

   - [Codecademy](https://www.codecademy.com/catalog/language/java?g_network=g&g_productchannel=&g_adid=624951457630&g_locinterest=&g_keyword=codecademy%20java&g_acctid=243-039-7011&g_adtype=&g_keywordid=kwd-327295696446&g_ifcreative=&g_campaign=account&g_locphysical=9197713&g_adgroupid=128133970548&g_productid=&g_source={sourceid}&g_merchantid=&g_placement=&g_partition=&g_campaignid=1726903838&g_ifproduct=&utm_id=t_kwd-327295696446:ag_128133970548:cp_1726903838:n_g:d_c&utm_source=google&utm_medium=paid-search&utm_term=codecademy%20java&utm_campaign=INTL_Brand_Exact&utm_content=624951457630&g_adtype=search&g_acctid=243-039-7011&gad_source=1&gclid=CjwKCAjwqre1BhAqEiwA7g9Qhr4S7rnr6lNNym9Lu3hyXKpa1za-ZjNhoCIY6r0fIb4r39gV99_k4xoChZ8QAvD_BwE)